-CCC facilities are accessible from a wide variety of locations on campus, or via modem, or from around the world via the Internet.
-CCC operates the campus data network, the modem bank, and the campus Internet connectivity.
+CCC facilities are accessible from a wide variety of locations on campus, from around the world via the Internet.
+CCC operates the campus data network, and the campus Internet connectivity.
 Computer systems operated by academic departments are also on the same CCC communications infrastructure, so they are accessible just as easily.

 PC file servers drive laser printers in the Advanced Data Preparation (ADP) Lab, CCC and other locations across campus.
-Also accessible in the CCC is a color postscript laser printer, scanning devices and a CD Writer.
+Also accessible in the CCC is a color postscript laser printer, scanning devices and rewriteable CD drives.
 The servers provide file service for many software packages including PC-based desktop publishing, spread sheets, databases, programming languages, department courseware, and a scientific typesetting system.
 Since the server is network based, it offers consistent service across the WPI campus network.
 A menu setup offers simple selection among the software offered by the file server.

-The CCC workstation lab offers 24 X-terminals with a DEC Alpha CPU Server, which are part of the UNIX systems above, 10 high-end PC's, and several Mac PC's.
-Also located in Fuller Labs are the ADP (Advanced Document Preparation) Lab with over 40 PC's and a 20 station X-Terminal Lab.
+The CCC workstation lab offers 24 X-terminals supported by UNIX servers, 10 high-end PC's, and several Mac PC's.
+Also located in Fuller Labs is the ADP (Advanced Document Preparation) Lab with over 30 PC's.
 CCC supports other open access PC and workstation labs across the campus.
 Each of these labs offers the same user interface, software profile, and network access to personal files as the CCC lab.

-Since the campus network distributes computing services across the campus, network-attached PC's in other buildings can use the CCC print service to generate high-quality output for reports and resumés.
+Since the campus network distributes computing services across the campus, network-attached PC's in other buildings can use the CCC print service to generate highquality output for reports and resumés.
 CCC has distributed PC-compatible computers for use by faculty and students.
 More than 350 of these personal computers are available for student use in general-access laboratories, computer classrooms, and specialized laboratories.
 CCC supports the residence network services.
-Students in residence centers who select this service can access the same software and interface available in CCC pc labs across campus.
+Students in residence centers who select this free service can access the same software and interface available in CCC pc labs across campus.